 - Give food and hygiene products to prisoners and migrants in Bolivia, and get emergency food and seeds to remote communities.

-- Safely give food to the homeless in São Paulo and help rural farmers get their crops to hungry families on the edges of cities.
+- Safely give food to the homeless in São Paulo, Brazil, and help rural farmers get their crops to hungry families on the edges of cities.

 - Support vulnerable indigenous populations, including Mayan women in Guatemala and the Yanomami and Nasa communities in the Amazon.